 One of the reasons why I think Sloan points were possibly used as knives is based on a study I conducted in 2010.
 I designed a series of experiments using replicated Dalton points on a variety of animal tissues (bone, skin, flesh) to create use-wear that might approximate patterns observed on the Dalton points from the Sloan site (including the Sloan point).
 Under low power (40 to 130x) I compared use-wear traces on the replicas to the use-wear traces on the Dalton points.
 I observed polish on the lower portion or haft area as well as rounded and polished lateral margins of the biface blade on the Sloan point (see Figure 1).
 It is possible, but not likely, that this point was not used and the traces may instead represent manufacturing traces.

-Another reason why I think Sloan points could have functioned as knives are three probable Sloan point fragments that show evidence of knife wear, but not necessarily by the Dalton people who made them.
-These two large point fragments were donated to the Survey by two different collectors.
+Another reason why I think Sloan points could have been used as knives, but not necessarily by the Dalton people who made them, is evidence of knife wear on three probable Sloan point fragments.
+These include two large point fragments donated to the Survey by two different collectors.
 One was found near Egypt, Arkansas; it’s made of a white chert that could be from the Burlington Formation or from the Pliocene Upland Gravels, the nearest source of which is Crowley’s Ridge.
-The second possible Sloan point fragment, made from Pitkin chert, was found in Mississippi County, Arkansas.
+The second fragment, made from Pitkin chert, was found in Mississippi County, Arkansas.
 The Pitkin example exhibits surface fractures suggesting it’s been heated, but not necessarily by Dalton people.
-The third probably Sloan point is also from Mississippi County, Arkansas.
+The third probable Sloan point is also from Mississippi County, Arkansas.